Laibaausaf/Laibaausaf/README.md

 ## 💻 Currently Learning
 - Designs of Algorithms
-- Database Design
+- Database Systems
-- Python
+- Python and MySQL
 - Software Development Tools (like GitHub!)

 ## 🚀 Goals
 - Build a strong portfolio of academic & technical projects
 - Contribute to open-source in the future
+- Contribute to research works in the field of Data science
 - Pursue research and higher studies at Top-Ranked Universities

 ## 🌐 Connect With Me